hsf-training/analysis-essentials/git/10-open.md

 teaching: 5
 exercises: 5
 questions:
-- "How can version control help me make my work more open?"
+- How can version control help me make my work more open?
 ---
 # Open Science

 {% objectives "Learning Objectives" %}
-- "Explain how a version control system can be leveraged as an electronic lab notebook for computational work."
+- Explain how a version control system can be leveraged as an electronic lab notebook for computational work.
 {% endobjectives %}

 > The opposite of "open" isn't "closed".